GeorgeHernandez/GeorgeHernandez/Opinions.md

       - Generational wealth should not be for oligarchies, dynasties, etc. There should be generational wealth for all of society.
 We can break the poverty cycle for everybody.
         - One way to transition to societal generational wealth is to increase profit sharing so that more workers of a company get a share of the profits.
         - There are many paths to justice: ["Martin Luther King Jr. and the Unfinished Work of Abolishing Poverty"](https://www.thenation.com/article/society/mlk-freedom-budget/).
-      - Yes, people are different (gender, age, physical abilites, smarts, looks, etc) no one needs to be poor or uncared for.
+      - Yes, people are different (gender, age, physical abilities, smarts, looks, etc) no one needs to be poor or uncared for.
 - RULE BY THE MANY.
-A fair democracy is better than an oligarchy, but there are problems with misinformation, propanda, and manipulation.
+A fair democracy is better than an oligarchy, but there are problems with misinformation, propaganda, and manipulation.
 Part of it is weak epistemology, but part of it can be contributed to purposeful campaigns.
 There is the adage "A lie is halfway round the world before the truth has got its boots on", but the propagation of "false news" is magnified by social media.

 ### 1.5.1.
 Political Issues